-MEA 190 - Medical Assisting Capstone Credit Hours: 6
+MEA 190-Medical Assisting Capstone Credit Hours: 6

-Prerequisites: MEA 108, MEA 112 and MEA 116 with grades of B or higher and MEA 100 and MEA 104 with grades of C or higher.
+Prerequisites: MEA 108, MEA 112, MEA 114 and MEA 116 with grades of B or higher and MEA 110 with a grade of C or higher.
 This course is part of the MEA program.
 Students must have met the course progression and grade requirements.
 This course applies the concepts learned throughout the Medical Assistant program in the clinical setting.
 The student will complete a minimum of 160 hours in an ambulatory care outpatient setting applying the knowledge learned throughout the program.
 Students must maintain a B or higher to successfully pass the class.